A Saint Who Levels Up Through Necromancy

 “Store.”

-A whitish current leaked out of the Ring of Black Darkness, coiled around the Draconian’s body, and then, with a sssrrk like the sound of a collar sliding down, sucked it in.
+A whitish current leaked from the Ring of Black Darkness, coiled around the Draconian’s body, and then, with a sssrrk like a collar sliding shut, sucked it in.

 What is it?